Global Grad Show is now Prototypes for HumanityRead the story

 During the exhibition, 100 innovative projects highlighted key areas of interest for international students across all science and creative disciplines, including very topical subjects like energy and emergency relief, alongside ever-evolving challenges such as food production and access to healthcare.

 On Monday 15th November, HH Sheikha Latifa bint Mohammed, along with DIFC Governor HE Essa Kazim, announced the recipients of the ‘Prototypes for Humanity Award’, which offers prizes worth $100,000.
 The Award, which aims to champion academic excellence in critical areas for sustainable development, recognises four projects which each receive $25,000 for their outstanding work in the fields of Environment, Health, Society, and Corporate Solutions.
-Winners included:
+The 2022 winners were:

 Aerostat, a smart helium-filled balloon for early forest fire detection